pmo73/IteratorTools/README.md

 member functions `begin()` and `end()` enabling it to be used in range-based for loops to iterate over multiple containers at the same time.
-The `enuerate`-function is a special case of `zip` and uses a "counting container" (similar to `std::ranges::iota`) to provide in index.
+The `enuerate`-function is a special case of `zip` and uses a "counting container" (similar to `std::ranges::iota`) to provide an index.
 Additionally, const-versions exist which do not allow the manipulation of the container elements.

 ## Code Examples